syncfusion-content/uwp-docs/uwp/TreeGrid/Row-Drag-And-Drop.md

 ---
 # Row Drag and Drop in UWP TreeGrid

-You can allow end-users to drag and drop the rows in SfTreeGrid and between two SfTreeGrid by setting [SfTreeGrid.AllowDraggingRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_AllowDraggingRows) to `true`.It is also possible to drag and drop to and from any other control.
+You can allow end-users to drag and drop the rows in TreeGrid and between two TreeGrid by setting [SfTreeGrid.AllowDraggingRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_AllowDraggingRows) to `true`.It is also possible to drag and drop to and from any other control.

 {% tabs %}
 {% highlight xaml %}